-This course will not enable you to qualify as a social work practitioner.
+Please note: This MRes degree will not enable you to qualify as a social work practitioner.
 You may want to consider our BSc Social Work and Applied Social Studies course.

 South West Doctoral Training Partnership

-If you wish to be considered for a 1+3 SWDTP studentship, then you must apply for your preferred PhD route and not the stand alone MRes.
-You should follow our how to apply and funding guidelines.
+If you wish to be considered for a 1+3 SWDTP studentship, then you must apply for your preferred PhD route and not the stand-alone MRes.
+You should follow our how to apply guidelines.

 For those holding a 1+3 SWDTP studentship, progression from the MRes to the MPhil or PhD stage is dependent on an acceptable level of achievement.